armory/docs/content/en/armory-cdaas/setup/cli.md

 ## Monitor your deployment

-You can monitor the progress of any deployment through the Borealis CLI itself or from the Status UI.
+You can monitor the progress of any deployment through the CLI itself or from the Status UI.
 The Status UI gives you a visual representation of a deployment's health and progress in addition to controls.
 If your deployment strategy includes a manual approval step, use the Status UI to approve the step and continue.

-Run the following command to monitor your deployment through the Borealis CLI:
+Run the following command to monitor your deployment through the CLI:

 ```bash
 armory deploy status -i <deployment-ID>